 - For more information visit: www.edc.ca

-- The Advanced Commercial Banking System (ACBS), a largely LANSA-based solution from Fidelity National Information Services, has become the gold standard for addressing the needs of commercial lenders.
+- The Advanced Commercial Banking System (ACBS), a largely LANSA-based solution from Fidelity National Information Services (better known as FIS), has become the gold standard for addressing the needs of commercial lenders.